 BWXT NEC places great importance on its relationships with all levels of government in the communities in which it operates and works to ensure there is open communication and awareness of BWXT NEC's operating activities.
-In 2021, BWXT NEC emailed over ten electronic updates to the MP for Peterborough-Kawartha, MPP for Peterborough and Mayor and Councillors for Peterborough.
-These communications provided elected officials in Peterborough with information about the CNSC's Record of Decision from the licence renewal, invitations for tours, meetings and virtual community events, relevant information and links, and copies of newsletters and other documentation.
-In 2021, the MP for Peterborough-Kawartha toured the Peterborough facility during the media event in November.
-Additionally, BWXT NEC met virtually with the MPP for Peterborough to provide an update and answer questions.
+In 2022, BWXT NEC emailed over ten electronic updates to the MP for Peterborough-Kawartha, MPP for Peterborough and Mayor and Councillors for Peterborough.
+These communications provided elected officials in Peterborough with information about the CNSC's independent air quality study, invitations for tours, meetings and virtual community events, relevant information and links, and copies of newsletters and other documentation.